wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 {% include l18n.html %}
 {% include _toc.html %}

-This article is a work-in-process toward being a guided tour to introduce use Microsoft's Artificial Intelligence offerings running on the Azure cloud, which Microsoft calls "Cognitive services", previously called "Cortana".
+This article is a work-in-process toward being a guided tour to introduce use Microsoft's Artificial Intelligence offerings running on the Azure cloud, which Microsoft calls "Cognitive services".

+My contribution to the world (you) is to propose a less overwhelming <strong>learning sequence</strong>, one that starts with the <strong>least complex</strong> of technologies used, then more complex ones.

 <a name="LearningSequence"></a>

-## Learning Sequence: simplest first
+## Learning Sequence: basics, simplest first

-   If I were training you, which I'm doing here, the learning sequence would be to start with the <strong>least complex</strong> of technologies used, then the more complex ones:
+1. <a target="_blank" href="https://wilsonmar.github.io/azure-cloud-onramp/">Get onboarded to a Microsoft Azure subscriptions</a> and Portal GUI.
+1. <strong>Setup a CLI scripting environment</strong>.

+1. Use Portal GUI and CLI to <a href="#CognitiveServices">Create a Cognitive Service</a> to get keys to call a REST API from among <a target="_blank" href="https://github.com/Azure-Samples/cognitive-services-REST-api-samples">sample calls</a> to <a target="_blank" href="https://docs.microsoft.com/en-us/rest/api/azure/">many REST APIs</a>: the <a href="#TextTranslation">Translator Text API</a>.

-1. Call Bing Search  API to run an established endpoint (SaaS) you don't need to setup.
+1. Run an API connecting to an established endpoint (SaaS) you don't need to setup:
+Bing Search.

+1. Setup <strong>PowerShell scripts</strong>
-1. Create a <a href="#LogicApp">Logic App</a> to <a href="#ShutDownRGs">shut down Resource Groups of a Subscription</a> using PowerShell scripts.
+1. Create a <a href="#LogicApp">Logic App</a> to <a href="#ShutDownRGs">shut down Resource Groups of a Subscription</a> using

-1. <a href="#CognitiveServices">Create a Cognitive Service</a> to <a href="#TextTranslation">call the Translator Text API</a>.
+1. Google Functions

 1. <a href="#CreateWorkspace">Create a Workspace resource</a> to run ...